 When all is said and done it’s seven o’clock.
 Seriously.
 I. Still.
 Haven’t.
 Done.
 Anything.
 For.
 Me.

 I thought about a walk since I don’t even have to change clothes or do my hair, but it’s dark.

 I could take Mae, but she’s still wet, is finally clean and the idea of her tugging on the leash, her one fault we’ve found so far, kind of defeats the purpose.

 Now what.
 I have to do this.
-I don’t even care about my appearance.
-I pull out of the driveway.
+Not even caring about my appearance I pull out of the driveway.
 It’s 7:17pm.
-I am nearly in tears, I am tired, but I can’t let myself down.
-I consider pulling into the church parking lot across the street from our house and just sit in the car with the seat reclined.
+I am nearly in tears and tired, but I can’t let myself down.
+Maybe I can just pull into the church parking lot across the street from our house and just sit in the car with the seat reclined.
 I think my husband suspects I don’t want to go, he’s waving from the driveway smiling, watching me go.

-I pass a few stores.
+Passing a few stores.
 All of them dark.
 Sunday night after 7 in rural America doesn’t leave much.
 The mall is another twenty minutes away.
-I haven’t been there in so long that I don’t even know how late they stay open.
+I haven’t been there in so long I don’t even know how late they stay open.
 I do the only thing I can.
 Go to Wal-Mart.

 There are hardly any people here.
 This is good.
 No crying kids.
 Music playing.
 I wander up and down the aisles mindlessly.
 Mindlessly is good now.
 Sometimes that’s what I really need.
 A time and place to allow my thoughts to just turn off instead of rushing full speed.

 An hour and a half later I pull into the garage with one pair of yoga pants, two pairs of gloves, some Christmas snowflake window clings, a bottle of shampoo, a bottle of conditioner, two gallons of milk and a bunch of bananas.